LiHantao98/lihantao.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, I’m Hantao LI (李 瀚韜)!
+Hi there, I’m Hantao LI (李 瀚韜・リ　カントウ)!
 Welcome to my personal website! :)

 I am currently a PhD student at the Graduate School of Agricultural and Life Sciences, The University of Tokyo, supervised by Associate Professor Takuya Hiroshima.
 Before moving to Japan, I was a visiting student at the Global Aqua Remote Sensing (GARS) laboratory at Southern University of Science and Technology, supervised by Professor Lian Feng.
 Additionally, I worked as a research assistant at the Subdivision of Urban-Regional Science and Geospatial Artificial Intelligence, School of Urban and Environmental Sciences at Peking University, under the supervision of Assistant Professor Zhaoya Gong.